smittytone/utitool/README.md

 - 1.2.0 *Unreleased*
     - Add `--list` and `--app` options to retrieve and display system-recorded information for, respectively, UTIs and apps.
     - Support machine- or human-readable output for the above commands, with the `--json` switch for the former.
+    - Add `UTITOOL_USE_DARK_COLOUR` environment variable for users with dark-on-light Terminal colouring.
 - 1.1.0 *1 August 2025*
     - Add extra file information.
     - Add `--extension` option to show info about specified a file extension.